 - Standing on the shoulders of giants

 - The importance of having lots of gurus

-As a child, and throughout my teenage years and early twenties, I was frequently guilty of black and white thinking, and of seeing things in an overly simplistic kind of way.
+As a child and throughout my teenage years and early twenties, I was frequently guilty of black and white thinking, and of seeing things in an overly simplistic way.

 I “ALWAYS” saw “EVERYTHING” as one of only two extremes:

 Black and white thinking is when you tend to see things in an overly simplistic way, often as only one of two extremes – with no middle ground or grey areas.
-It is also known as “ALL or NOTHING” thinking or splitting.
+It’s also known as all or “ALL or NOTHING” thinking or splitting.

 Are you a black and white thinker?